Just because we have a right to be angry doesn’t mean we are right to be angry

 Still, acting angrily may not be the right thing to do.
 Why not?
 Because if we want to sustain any relationship, we need to focus not on claiming our rights, but on considering what is right.

-However, anger gives us a deceptive certainty that we are doing the right thing, and we don’t need to consider the consequences of our angry outbursts.
+However, anger gives us a deceptive certainty that we are doing the right thing, so we don’t need to consider the consequences of our actions.
 The heat of anger melts the barricade of our intelligence and leaves us defenseless against the waves of violent impulses rising in our consciousness.
 Just as anger sabotages our intelligence, it also sabotages others’ intelligence.
-That’s why if we act angrily, we increase the chances that others will also react angrily, thereby escalating a reconcilable difference into a litany of apparently irreconcilable differences.
-And the resulting confrontation can end up causing far greater destruction than whatever we were so angrily seeking to protect.
+That’s why if we get angry with others, we increase the chances that they will also get angry with us, thereby escalating a reconcilable difference into a litany of apparently irreconcilable differences.
+The resulting confrontation may well damage far more things than the thing we were so angrily seeking to protect.
 Thus does anger backfire.
-Pertinently, the Bhagavad-gita cautions that anger paves our way to hellish life, in both this and the next world (16.21).
+Pertinently, the Bhagavad-gita cautions that anger paves our way to hellish life, in both this world and the next (16.21).

 How can we focus on doing what is right, not on claiming our rights?
 By using our intelligence to contemplate the best course of action.
-Just a few moments of contemplation will show us that acting according to our anger is the worst thing to do.
+Just a few moments of contemplation will deter us by showing that acting angrily is the worst course of action.

-Moreover, if we strengthen our intelligence by regular scriptural study and spiritual practice, we will be better positioned to deal with anger whenever it arises.
-Amidst provocative situations, we can prayerfully and purposefully focus on determining our core concern and addressing it in a way that is least aggressive and most effective.
+Moreover, if we strengthen our intelligence by regular scriptural study and spiritual practice, we will make our consciousness stable.
+Amidst provocative situations, we won’t just get angry, but will prayerfully and purposefully focus on determining our core concern and addressing it in a way that is least aggressive and most effective.

 Think it over: